conoro/hugo.conoroneill.com/content/post/philips-usb-speaker-hell-means-cisco-become-the-google-of-my-living-room.md

----
++++
-title: "Philips USB Speaker Hell means Cisco becomes the Google of my living room?"
+title = "Philips USB Speaker Hell means Cisco becomes the Google of my living room?" slug = "philips-usb-speaker-hell-means-cisco-become-the-google-of-my-living-room" date = "2005-11-18T21:25:50+00:00" id = 183 comment = false
-slug: "philips-usb-speaker-hell-means-cisco-become-the-google-of-my-living-room"
-date: "2005-11-18T21:25:50+00:00"
-tags:
-id: 183
-comment: false
----
++++

 The speakers on the Acer Laptop are a bit puny, particularly for playing DVDs.
 Unfortunately, the machine does not have a line out, so I decided to get a pair of USB speakers.
 I didn't need anything particularly special and they had to be just a bog-standard stereo pair due to lack of space.
 A bit of browsing on Dabs brought up the[ Philips DGX220 Speakers](http://www.dabs.com/ProductView.aspx?QuickLinx=3H8N) at a nice n cheap &pound;23\.
 I received them a few weeks back and was happy to discover that they need no special drivers - XP just handles them out of the box.